TheWidlarzGroup/react-native-video/docs/pages/other/plugin.md

 npx create-react-native-library@latest react-native-video-custom-analytics
 ````

-Both android and iOS implementation expose an interface `RNVAnalyticsPlugin`.
+Both android and iOS implementation expose an interface `RNVPlugin`.
 Your `react-native-video-custom-analytics` shall implement this interface and register itself as a plugin for react native video.

 ## Android